Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Displays the number of lines that contain the pattern "bin" in the file "/etc/passwd"

 16. Displays lines containing the pattern "root" and 3 lines after them in the file "/etc/passwd"

+17. Displays all the lines in the file "/etc/passwd" that do not contain the pattern "bin"